-We have audited the financial statements of Partnerships in Care UK 1 Limited for the year ended 31 December 2016 which comprise the consolidated income statement, consolidated statement of comprehensive income, consolidated balance sheet, consolidated statement of cash flows, consolidated statement of changes in equity and the related notes 1 to 29.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+We have audited the financial statements of Partnerships in Care UK 1 Limited for the year ended 31 December 2016 which comprise the consolidated income statement, consolidated statement of comprehensive income, consolidated balance sheet, consolidated statement of changes in equity and the related notes 1 to 29.
+The financial reporting framework that has been applied in their organization is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union

-This report is made solely to the Company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Company's members; as a body; injaccordance with Chapter 3 of Rarty 16 of the Companies Act 2006.
+Our audit work has been undertaken so that we might state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we'do not accept or assume responsibility to anyone other than the Company and the Company's members as a body; for our audit work, for this report, on for the collions we have formed.